BarbaraJoebstl/da5_fraud_detection/README.md

 This score is a measure of a test's accuracy.
 It considers recall and precision.
 _good f1 score_.
 This is the best of both worlds.
 Both my false positive and false negative rates are low.

-### Evaluation
+### Validation

-Validation is process of determining how well your model performs.
  We are using k-fold cross validation for this project.
 This means the data ist split into test (best validation, when maximum amount) and training (best learning results, when maximum amount).
 In order to handle the trade off between the split data, we run k separate learning experiment, so at the end all data has been used for training and testing.

 In our case the  sklearn StratifiedShuffleSplit with labels, folds=1000 and random_state = 42 as parameters is used as a cross-validator in the tester.py